jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 * we run ``python3 -m unittest`` again to make sure our improvements do not break previous passing tests

 This means for every test we introduce we have to run ``python3 -m unittest`` at least 3 times.
-How do we avoid this repetition and focus on tests and solutions?
-We can automate the repeating parts so you `Do Not Repeat Yourself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+To avoid this repetition and focus on tests and solutions we can automate the repeating parts so you `Do Not Repeat Yourself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 How to Automatically Run Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^